 I used to think I could rewrite my whole life, come clean somehow, and pretend I never had a past of oppression and abuse.
 I didn’t want to be the victim, the pitied, the weak.
 But the years have taught me that there is no easy way to delete bitter memories or old scars.
 I can’t separate the good from the bad.
 So, I’m moving forward, not chained to the past, but liberated from it, carrying with me the old stories, if only as a preface to the new.

 After I got out, I studied creative writing and publishing at Michigan State University and served on the editorial team for Fourth Genre: Explorations in Nonfiction.
-My work has been featured in 3288 Review, Dunes Review, Fourth Genre, Hawai`i Pacific Review, The Revealer, and Religion Dispatches.
+My work has been featured in 3288 Review, Dunes Review, Fourth Genre, Hawai`i Pacific Review, The Revealer, Religion Dispatches, and Newsweek.

 I work full time as a book editor, and I also serve on the editorial board for Tears of Eden, a nonprofit providing resources for survivors of spiritual abuse, and cohost the podcast Survivors Discuss.